 Getting to Pier 2 Art Center: The nearest stations are Yanchengpu and Sizihwan, both on the MRT orange line.

-Woweee, this is the most colourful thing to do in Kaohsiung for sure!
-If you don’t know how much I love street art, go check my street art archives.
-It was always going to be popular with me but I honestly think this place would impress anyone.
+This is the most colourful thing to do in Kaohsiung for sure!
+I love street art so it was always going to be popular with me but, honestly, I think this place will impress anyone.

 Lingya Street Art Village is the product of a 2017 initiative that saw 50 street artists from 50 countries paint the town red, orange, pink, blue – you name it!
-It’s not just the odd wall that’s decorated but entire apartment blocks.
+Entire apartment blocks are covered.
 Now, how do I move into one?

 There’s a clear animal theme at Lingya with murals showing fish, pets and realistic birdlife.
-The giant bookshelf image is also very cool and one of the first things you see when you emerge from the MRT station.
+The giant bookshelf image is one of the first things you see when you emerge from the MRT station.

 Getting to Lingya Street Art Village: Oddly, the street art village isn’t mapped on Google but it’s not hard to find.
-Arrive into Weiwuying Station which is on the MRT orange line and you won’t be able to miss the vibrant murals covering apartment blocks along the main street.
+Arrive into Weiwuying Station on the MRT orange line and you can’t miss the vibrant murals covering apartment blocks along the main street.

 If you haven’t had your fill of street art in Kaohsiung yet, there’s one other awesome spot to check out.
-Just 3 stops on the MRT orange line from Lingya Street Art Village (Weiwuying Station) is the Culture Centre Station, around which are two of the biggest pieces of street art in Kaohsiung.
+Just 3 stops on the MRT orange line from Lingya Street Art Village (Weiwuying Station) is the Culture Centre Station, nearby two of the biggest pieces of street art in Kaohsiung.